-9 Personnel are:

-2.16.2.15.
+- 2.15.
 The response time for obtaining services from off-site sources should be taken into account when determining the structure of the organization, in particular for a research reactor facility sited at a remote location.
-In this case, the on- site organization should be capable of immediately rendering all services that may be necessary-immediately.
+In this case, the on- site organization should be capable of rendering all services that may be necessary before off-site support is available. - 2.16.

-2.17.2.16.
 Descriptions of positions or equivalent procedural guidance should be used to supplement the organizational chart.
-Descriptions of positions should clearly define the authorities and responsibilities of and the competences necessary for each position within the reactor facility organization.
-The descriptions of key positions may include deputizing arrangements provisions for delegating authority for periods when the incumbent is not available.
-In some Member States, Aa brief description of the key positions (e.g. reactor manager, senior reactor operator, reactor operator, radiation protection officer, reactor maintenance personnel) and provisions for delegation of their their deputizing arrangements authority is often included in the section of the operational limits and conditions that establishes administrative requirements.

-2.18.2.17.
-The description of the responsibilities of and the competences necessary for each position should form the basis for defining the required qualifications and prerequisites for the recruitment, training and continuing training of individuals.

-2.19.2.18.
-Proposed changes to staffing levels, ways of working or the organizational structure should be subject to analysis and independent review.
+Descriptions of positions should clearly define the authorities and responsibilities of and the competences necessary position within the facility organization. for each The descriptions of kev positions mav include provisions delegating authority for periods when the incumbent is not available.
+In some Member States, a brief description of the key positions (e.g. reactor manager, senior reactor operator, reactor operator, radiation protection officer, reactor maintenance personnel) and provisions for delegation of their authority is included the section of the operational limits and conditions that establishes administrative requirements. - 2.17.
+The description of the responsibilities of and the competences necessary for each position should form the basis for defining the required qualifications and prerequisites for the recruitment, training and continuing training of individuals. - 2.18.
+Proposed changes to staffing levels, ways of working or the organizational structure should be subject to analysis and independent review prior to their implementation.
 Changes should be monitored during and after their implementation to ensure that they are not detrimental to safety.
-Minimum staffing levels are often included in the section of the operational limits and conditions that establishes administrative requirements.
+Minimum staffing levels are often included in the section of the operational limits and conditions that establishes administrative requirements. - 2.19.

-2.20.2.19.
 Before any changes are made to the organizational structure, their possible effects should be reviewed so that any safety implications are properly considered.
 For such changes, independent internal review and review by the safety committee may also be appropriate.
 If so required by national regulations, the regulatory body should be informed about proposed changes that may be in conflict with the operational limits and conditions before their implementation.
 It may then assess the proposed changes to the organization and the operational limits and conditions, and either approve them or withhold approval and intervene if it concludes that the proposed changes would compromise safety.

+2.20.
 The operating organization should provide for adequate training and retraining of those operating personnel whose positions require an authorization in accordance with national regulations and the requirements of the regulatory body.
 In particular, the reactor manager and designated operating personnel should hold authorizations issued by an appropriate authority.
-Research reactor operating personnel that should hold authorizations are described in Section 5 of this publication, may include the reactor manager, the reactor supervisor, shift supervisors, senior reactor operators and reactor operators, as appropriate.
-For higher level positions (e.g. the facility director), an authorization may be required if the incumbent will be expected to operate the reactor.
+Research reactor operating personnel that should hold authorizations are reactor supervisor, shift supervisors, senior reactor operators and reactor operators, as appropriate.
+For higher level positions (e.g. the facility director), an authorization may be required if the incumbent will be expected to operate the of in Section following:

-2.22.2.21.
+2.21.
 The operating organization should review each management function discussed in paras 2.52-2.68 of this Safety Guide and should ensure that each function is adequately addressed and staffed.
 Special consideration should be given to ensuring that the reactor manager has the necessary authority over internal and external support personnel and experimenters performing activities relating to safety.

-2.23.2.22.
+- 2.22.
 An operating organization such as an academic institution or a research centre may have centralized services designated to serve the entire institution or centre.
 In other cases, governmental units or private contractors may provide supporting services.
-Examples of functions of supporting services that may be available to a research reactor facility include, but are not limited to, the following:
+Examples of functions of supporting services that may be available to a research reactor facility include, but are not limited to, the